frankroeder/parrot.nvim/README.md

     + [Gemini API](https://ai.google.dev/gemini-api/docs)
     + Local and offline serving via [ollama](https://github.com/ollama/ollama)
 - Custom agent definitions to determine specific prompt and API parameter combinations, similar to [GPTs](https://openai.com/index/introducing-gpts/)
-- Flexible support for providing API credentials from various sources, such as environment variables, bash commands, and your favorite password manager CLI
+- Flexible support for providing API credentials from various sources, such as environment variables, bash commands, and your favorite password manager CLI (lazy evaluation)
-- Provide repository-specific instructions with a `.parrot.md` file using the command `PrtContext`
+- Provide repository-specific instructions with a `.parrot.md` file with the command `PrtContext`
 - **No** autocompletion and **no** hidden requests in the background to analyze your files

 ## Demo